ccrowhurstram/ReadyRoll-Training/Examples/ReadyRoll_Only/merge-conflicts-example.md

 7. Verify the changes:
     1. Drop the database `PartsUnlimited_Dev` from your local server `(localdb)\ProjectsV13`
     2. Deploy the solution: Build > Deploy Solution

+To review a completed solution check out the branch: 'rr-merge-scenario2-end'